Web Accessibility 101

 - Auditory: Difficulty hearing, deafness and hearing impairments.

-- Cognitive: Conditions that affect the brain’s memory, attention, or ability to interpret information.
+- Cognitive: Conditions that affect the brain’s memory, attention, or the ability to interpret information.

 Which Accessibility Standards Should I Use?